Shopping Basket

 By linking your child’s TikTok account to yours, you can disable direct messages, turn on restricted content mode, and set screen time limits using your phone.
 You must scan the QR code inside the Digital Wellbeing section of your kid’s TikTok account from the settings option to activate it.
 This will then link the two versions.

-2. Enable restricted mode
+2. What does restricted mode mean in TikTok?

 TikTok has its restrictions on screen time.
 The limit can be 40, 60, 90, or 120 minutes before a pop-up asks users to leave the programme.
 Users must provide a passcode to dismiss the warning and keep using TikTok.
 If you want to stop your child from disabling screen time limitations without your permission, use Family Pairing.
+Remember, you can also view your screen time on your phone's settings to monitor how long your child's been on their device.
+Most phones also offer a weekly report of screen time giving analytics of your weekly screen time.

 Bedtime block on app alerts – TikTok has announced a feature preventing teenagers from receiving notifications past bedtime.
 They will no longer send messages after 9 pm to users 13-15 years old.
 But for 16 and 17-year-olds, notifications will not be sent after 10 pm.